zalando/skipper/docs/kubernetes/ingress-usage.md

 ## Custom Routes

-Custom routes is a way of extending the default routes configured for your ingress resource.
+Custom routes is a way of extending the default routes configured for an ingress resource.

 This example shows how to add a custom route for handling `OPTIONS` requests.